FitzwilliamMuseum/egyptiancoffins/_news/2023-01-08-CTscanningJan23.md

 At Addenbrooke's, we were met by CT radiographer Lauren England who carried out the scanning using a relatively new Siemens scanner.
 This seemed to be really speedy at scanning, and the results that appeared immediately on the computer screen looked amazingly detailed.
-In particular, the scans seemed to show some really interesting carpentry in the area of the face that had not been visible at all on the earlier
+In particular, the scans seemed to show some interesting carpentry in the area of the face that had not been visible at all on the earlier
 X-radiographs.
 We are excited to see what detailed examination of the scans will show up about how this part of the mummy board was put together.
-Something else we discovered, not about the mummy board, was that the sheets we had initially put under the mummy board to support it appeared to be very similar in density to the wood, and this was likely to make the analysis of the scans a bit awkward.
+Something else we discovered (not about the mummy board) was that the sheets we had initially put underneath to support it appeared to be very similar in density to the wood, and this was likely to make the analysis of the scans a bit awkward.
 So we replaced them with pillows, and the problem disappeared -- a useful lesson learned!

 At the same time, we took another part of a coffin to be scanned: the [head end from a yellow coffin](https://data.fitzmuseum.cam.ac.uk/id/object/98444), which is